If You Feel Thankful, Write It Down. It's Good For Your Health

 That's why gratitude features heavily in Santos' happiness class.
 "It's one of the practices that really wins out from the field of positive psychology," she says, because it takes very little time, and "the benefits are so powerful."

 Making gratitude lists is one way of accessing those benefits.
 You could thank God or the universe.
-You could keep your gratitude private, or share it with others.
+You could keep your gratitude private or share it with others.
 The best way of accessing and expressing gratitude may be different for each person.

-Santos' students, in addition to keeping gratitude journals, are asked to write a thank you letter, and then read it out loud to the recipient.
+Santos' students, in addition to keeping gratitude journals, are asked to write a thank you letter and then read it out loud to the recipient.
 "I can show measurable improvements in well-being even a month after you've done this," Santos says.

 What works for some people may not work for others.
 To find your best method, "[r]eally think about what feels right and what feels natural or meaningful to you," says Sonja Lyubomirsky, a professor of psychology at the University of California, Riverside, who studies happiness and gratitude.